 - It relieves the taxpayer from paying a big amount in one go.
-Rather, it breaks the tax payer’s liability into smaller monthly payments.
+Instead, it breaks the taxpayer’s liability into smaller monthly payments.

-- This tax also ensures regular cash flows for the government, who can use it for social security measures.
+- This tax also ensures regular cash flows for the government, which can use it for social security measures.

 How it’s Different from TDS?

 After reading the above points, you may have got a feeling that withholding tax is the same as the TDS.
 You are not totally wrong if you think so, as there is a very marginal difference between the two.
 An employer deducts TDS at the time of making a payment.
 On the other hand, the employer deducts withholding tax in advance or before making a payment.

 However, in some countries, the two terms are the same, but their usage is different.
 This means TDS applies when dealing with the resident while withholding tax comes into use for the non-residents.